fyngyrz/soyacro/README.md

 or unless I move that project to Python 3 \(not very likely, but someone else might undertake that\), Python 2 will remain the target here.

-Unicode is not supported.
-Same reason: The macro processor doesn't support Unicode, so things would generally break there if this project tried to allow for Unicode.
+Unicode is not fully supported.
+Same reason: The macro processor doesn't support Unicode, so things would generally break there if this project tried to allow for Unicode overall.
+There is a setting to select unicode, which will switch off the macro processor.
+Conversely, if you turn off unicode, you get to use macros.
+Choose wisely, grasshopper.

-Having said that, by all means feel free to fork and go your own way with either / both projects.
+Having said all that, by all means feel free to fork and go your own way with either / both projects.
 The Github repo for the macro processor is [here](https://github.com/fyngyrz/aa_macro).

 ## License